Home > About Us

 David Taft

-David is an Island School Semester parent of Krissy S09, Sarah S13, and Haley S15.
+David is an Island School parent of Krissy (Spring 2009), Sarah (Spring 2013), and Haley (Spring 2015).
 He is the President of IBS Capital LLC, a private investment company based in Boston, Massachusetts, which he founded in 1990.
-Prior to founding IBS Capital LLC, he spent ten years working in corporate finance with Drexel Burnham Lambert, Winthrop Financial, and Merrill Lynch.
-He is a graduate of Amherst College and Amos Tuck School of Business Administration at Dartmouth College.
+Before founding IBS Capital LLC, he spent ten years working in corporate finance with Drexel Burnham Lambert, Winthrop Financial, and Merrill Lynch.
+He is a graduate of Amherst College and the Amos Tuck School of Business Administration at Dartmouth College.

 Annual Report Archive